sourcegraph/handbook/content/departments/technical-success/support/process/customer-support-triaging.md

 ### 6. How to triage post in the customer support channel.

-When we see post in the Customer Support channel, we need to make sure whether or not a ticket needs to be created for the AER's following the same processes as listed above.
+When we see post in the Customer Support channel, we need to make sure whether or not a ticket needs to be created for the SE's following the same processes as listed above.
 There may be circumstances that involve additional action.
 Please view those [here](customer-exceptions.md).

 ### 7. Customer request on custom scripts.

-Sometimes custom scripts are developed by the CE team, if the customer reaches out regarding any issues with running the script.
+Sometimes custom scripts are developed by the CE or TA team, if the customer reaches out regarding any issues with running the script.
 It would be no action for the CS team.

 ### 8. How to handle follow up tickets.